 What are Freeform Dreads?

-Now that tou’re reeled you in, let’s take a dive into what freeform dreads are all about.
+Now that you’re reeled in, let’s take a dive into what freeform dreads are all about.
 This style allows your hair to grow organically without much manipulation.
 Each section of hair starts out as one twist/braid and then takes a life of its own.

 Unlike semi-freeform dreads, you won’t need to worry about separating your roots or rolling your hair with a product for a more styled or polished look.
 You simply let your hair do its thing.